The benefits of being in nature, especially for our children, are plentiful, mentally, physically and educationally.

 - Know where you are going before you head out.

 - When your water is half gone, your hike is half over.

 - Never hike alone and respect your limitations.

 - Wear proper shoes and dress for the weather.

 - Hike in the cooler parts of the day during warmer months.

 - Stay on the trails for your safety and to protect the plants and animals around you.

-The Nature Conservancy’s Nature Lab offers online curriculum and virtual field trips specifically designed for kids that focus on natural environments.
+The Nature Conservancy’s Nature Lab offers an online curriculum and virtual field trips specifically designed for kids that focus on natural environments.
 Explore our natural world from the depths of the ocean floor to the rainforest’s canopy and beyond and find out about biomes and ecosystems from across the globe at nature.org.
 To learn more about conservation projects going on in our state, check out The Oklahoma Nature Conservancy’s Facebook page, facebook.com/nature.ok.